Last Update: 16.03.2023

 Period Existing buildings Median Offer price Index (base 10 years = 100) New buildings Median Offer price Index (base 10 years = 100)

-Supply situation of the property market in Schöneberg over the previous 12 months.
-The colors mark the year of construction classes, the size of the bubbles the quantity of offers, the location in the coordinate system price radius (square meters) and apartment sizes.
+Overview of the offer situation over the past 12 months in the Schöneberg real estate market.
+The colors indicate the construction year categories, the size of the bubbles represents the quantity of offers, and their position in the coordinate system illustrates the price radius (per square meter) and apartment sizes.

 Trend